-In the literature, there is information on cases of skin irritation and allergic reactions, also during the revision period.
-However, in older literature data no skin irriations and sensitizations of thyme oil up to 8% in petrolatum were observed in volunteers.
-Because the recorded skin irriations and allergic reactions was recorded before and during revision period, the following information has to be kept in the monograph section 4.8:
+In the literature, there is information on cases of skin irritation and allergic reactions.
+However, in older literature data no skin irritations and sensitizations of thyme oil up to 8% in petrolatum were observed in volunteers.
+There is no new information that justify a change in section 4.8 of the monograph: